TimNEverett/supaqueue/readme.md

 #### Key Features:

-- queues (1 per edge function)
+- queues (calls to an edge function)
-- workers (number of workers determines number of concurrent calls)
+- workers (number of workers determines number of concurrent calls in a queue)
 - automatic retries
 - create processing pipelines (using the job dependencies add-on)

 #### Supaqueue is incredibly useful when:

-- your edge functions rely on 3rd party APIs and risk ratelimiting
+- your edge functions rely on 3rd party APIs and you risk ratelimiting
 - your edge function workload sizes are hard to predict, or vary greatly based on user actions.
 - you need to run your edge functions in a particular order.